TEX Strangle Strategy

 What is a strangle on TEX?

 A strangle on TEX is the strangle strategy applied to TEX (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With TEX stock trading near $59.80, the strikes shown on this page are snapped to the nearest listed TEX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TEX stock at $68.14 on the most recent close, the strikes shown on this page are snapped to the nearest listed TEX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TEX strangle max profit and max loss calculated?